-LOW CARB HORSE HAY PROJECT
+LOW CARB HORSE HAY PROJECT & CERTIFICATION FOR GROWERS

 The goal of LCHH is to make more high quality, low carb forages available to horse owners in the United States.
 We are doing that by standardizing what is "low carb", providing research data, and providing a platform for crowd sourcing.
 We will expand resources as interest grows.

 LCHH CERTIFICATION LEVELS

 *As analyzed on dry matter basis (NIR or wet chemistry) by a qualified forage laboratory.

 Low Carb Horse Hay (LCHH) was created to help build a steady supply of verified low carbohydrate hay products and meet the emerging demand.
 LCHH specifies 1 of 3 carbohydrate levels based on peer-reviewed research, so the horse owner can make the best decisions for their horse's needs.

 Water Soluble Carbohydrates (WSC%) + Starch (%) on a dry matter basis is less than 10%.
 These are the lowest non-structural carbohydrate (NSC%) forages available.
 These coveted products are the most appropriate for horses suffering from severe disease.

 Water Soluble Carbohydrates (WSC%) + Starch (%) on a dry matter basis is between 10% to 13% total non-structural carbohydrates.
 These forages are below the national average and appropriate for some sugar-starch sensitive horses at low to moderate risk for disease.

 Water Soluble Carbohydrates (WSC%) + Starch (%) on a dry matter basis is between 13.0% and 16% NSC.
 These forages may be appropriate for some horses at low risk for disease.
 Forages above 16% NSC are not recommended for any sugar-starch sensitive horse.